krismutalapova/portfolio-website/README.md

 - Keyboard navigation and skip link support
 - Accessible color contrast and focus styles
 - Smooth scrolling and responsive design

+## 🗂️ Project Filter Persistence
+- The selected project filter/tag is now saved in your browser's localStorage and automatically restored after a page reload.
+This ensures your preferred filter remains active for a seamless browsing experience.